 Do not chase one number

 Teams should look at coverage, Top 3 share, weak zones, and competitor overlap before deciding what changed and what to fix.
+Otherwise they risk rewriting pages or changing budgets based on a misleading snapshot.

 Measure the variables that drive decisions